Elipse458/el_bwh/README.md

 - /bwh warn        <- opens the warn menu
 - /bwh banlist     <- opens the ban list
 - /bwh warnlist    <- opens the warning list
+- /bwh assists     <- shows pending/active assists in the chat
 - /bwh refresh     <- pulls all bans from the database and refreshes the ban cache
 - /accassist `<player id>` <- admin command, admins can accept help requests from players
 - /finassist       <- admin command, this closes the current help request and teleports you back to your original position